davesheinbein/ui-kit-modern/src/components/Graphs/Explanation.md

 # Graphs Component Group

-Reusable graph components for visualizing data relationships, networks, and connections.
-Supports multiple graph types (bar, line, pie, network, etc.) and interactive features for analytics and dashboards.
+The Graph component is designed for **advanced data visualizations** such as relationships, time series, scatter, radar, and network graphs.
+It supports axes, grid, and spatial layouts for exploring complex data structures and connections.

+> For dashboard widgets, metrics, and business analytics (bar, pie, donut, KPI, etc.), use the **Chart** component instead.

 ## Folder Structure & File Responsibilities

 - `Graph.tsx`: Main Graph component.
-Handles rendering of different graph types and data series.
+Handles rendering of advanced graph types and data series using Recharts and custom layouts.
 - `Graph.module.scss`: SCSS module for graph styling and responsive layouts.
 - `configurations.ts`: Type definitions and configuration options for graph kinds, variants, and data formats.
 - `index.ts`: Barrel export for the component and types.